OpenIntroStat/oilabs-jasp/README.md

 open-source textbook.
 The textbook as well as the html version of the labs can be found at [http://www.openintro.org/stat/labs.php](http://www.openintro.org/stat/labs.php).

-This repository is a fork of the original base-R labs.
-It incorporates the tidyverse syntax from the `dplyr` package for data manipulation, the `ggplot2` package for graphics, and the `infer` package for statistical inference.
+This repository is a fork of the tidyverse labs.
+It incorporates the program JASP for graphing, data manipulation, and statistical inference.

 We currently support our source files in the RMarkdown (.Rmd) format, which can be output into html format (though output to pdf is also possible).
 The source files are processed